 - leverage ratio (3 per cent based on the Basel Committee's framework, not yet implemented as a minimum requirement); and

 - capital conservation buffer: 2.5 per cent;

-- countercyclical capital buffer: from zero to 2.5 per cent; to date, the Bank of Italy has maintained the countercyclical capital buffer rate (for exposures to Italian counterparties) at zero;
+- countercyclical capital buffer: from zero to 2.5 per cent; the Bank of Italy has maintained the countercyclical capital buffer rate (for exposures to Italian counterparties) at zero;

 - global systemically important institution (G-SII) buffer: only UniCredit SpA has been identified as a G-SII and is required to maintain an ongoing capital buffer of 1 per cent of its total risk exposure; and

-- other systemically important institution (O-SII) buffer: four Italian banking groups – UniCredit, Intesa Sanpaolo SpA, Banco BPM SpA and Banca Monte dei Paschi di Siena (MPS) – have been identified as O-SIIs and will have to achieve a buffer of 1, 0.75, 0.25 and 0.25 per cent, respectively, by 2022 (the buffer from 1 January 2020 to 1 January 2021 is 0.75 per cent for UniCredit, 0.56 per cent for Intesa and 0.13 for Banco BPM and MPS).
+- other systemically important institution (O-SII) buffer: four Italian banking groups – UniCredit, Intesa Sanpaolo SpA, Banco BPM SpA and Banca Monte dei Paschi di Siena (MPS) – have been identified as O-SIIs and will have to achieve a buffer of 1 per cent, 0.75 per cent, 0.25 per cent and 0.25 per cent, respectively, by 2022 (the buffer from 1 January 2021 to 1 January 2022 is 1 per cent for UniCredit, 0.75 per cent for Intesa and 0.19 for both Banco BPM and MPS).

 In this context, Italian banks are also strengthening their capital for the upcoming implementation of the CRD V and CRR II provisions on the total loss-absorbency capacity, the net stable funding ratio (NSFR) and the leverage ratio.

 Italian banks belonging to a banking group are exempted from the application of the liquidity coverage requirement on an individual basis, while banking groups – subject to certain conditions – are exempted from calculating the leverage ratio of exposures to entities that belong to the same group and are incorporated in Italy.